 - Collect the evidence using proper techniques

 - Properly label and seal the collection bags

-Very detailed answer keys to both rubrics are included in this resource to give you ideas on what to teach in the Unit and how to grade your students’ projects.
+Very detailed answer keys to both rubrics are included in this resource to make grading easy!

 Feel free to change or add anything to the rubric to best fit your class!
 Everything is editable!

 of a student-made Crime Scene How-To video.
 It does not follow the rubric, but I find it is still very helpful to show students.
 It gives them an idea of how it all will come together!

 Also Included in the Resource:

 - Evidence Labels – print these for your students to use as they document and collect evidence

 - Student Sign Up Sheet – a great way to assign groups, or allow your students to sign up into their own groups.
 This is also where they will turn in their videos by pasting the share link beside their group names!
 Easy and organized!

 This is truly one of the best projects all year.
 It takes some prep work, especially the first year, but well worth it!
 Students always turn in great videos and have such a fun time doing the project!